MinhasKamal/TrojanCockroach/README.md

 ### Further
 You may read [TrojanCockroachStory](https://github.com/MinhasKamal/TrojanCockroach/blob/master/TrojanCockroachStory.md) to get an overview of how the program works.
 You will get a clearer understanding of the project from its pre-project- **[StupidKeyLogger](https://github.com/MinhasKamal/StupidKeyLogger)**.

 The project is perfectly runnable.
-But I do not want newbies to abuse my project, so I am **keeping some simple secrets unrevealed**.
+However, I do not want newbies to abuse my project.
+So, I am **keeping some simple secrets unrevealed**.
 There are also some intentionally created **holes in this 'README'**.
-I have made some **nonsense changes in the code** too, so that no one can run it effectively without getting his hands dirty.
-I believe these plain obstacles can easily be overcome by ***ACTUAL PROGRAMMERS***.
+I have made some **nonsense changes in the code** too; so that- no one can run it effectively without getting his hands dirty.
+I believe these plain obstacles can easily be overcome by ***ACTUAL PROGRAMMERS*** :)

-**Note:** *I will not also take any responsibility of someone else's ill act with my program.* But I do believe that a real learner will learn a lot from this.
+**Note:** *I will not also take any responsibility of someone else's ill act with this program.* But I do believe that a real learner will learn a lot from this.

 ### License